Paulaner Brewery: History

 The Paulaner Brewery was always developing new techniques: One of the first Carl von Linde ice machines is used in 1881.
 From that point on, beer could be brewed all year round.

 In World War II, large parts of the brewery were destroyed by bombs.
 Reconstruction lasted until 1950.
-In 1994, the merge to Paulaner Brauerei AG followed.
+In 1994, the merger to Paulaner Brauerei AG followed.

 In 1979 the Schörghuber family took over the majority of Paulaner Brewery, and the entrepreneurial family maintains that majority to this day.

 The first non-alcoholic Weissbier in the world, "Waitzinger Weissbier", began to be produced in 1986 by the Paulaner Brewery.
 Today it is called "Hefe Weißbier Non-Alcoholic".

 Paulaner Bräuhaus Consult GmbH opened the first brewhouse on Kapuzinerplatz in Munich in 1989 as the headquarters of Paulaner taverns with its own in-house brewing operation.
 More brewhouses followed in Beijing, Shanghai, Singapore and St. Petersburg.

 In 1999, the brewery was renamed to Paulaner GmbH und Co.
 KG.
 On July 4, 2017, the former Paulaner Brauerei GmbH & Co.
 KG was merged with Brau Holding International GmbH & Co.
 KGaA and was transferred to Paulaner Brauerei Gruppe GmbH & Co.
 KGaA.

 The Paulaner Brewery is the management company of Paulaner Brauerei Gruppe GmbH & Co.
 KGaA.
 Seventy percent of the company is owned by the Schörghuber Unternehmensgruppe and 30% by the Dutch Heineken International B.V.

 For the first time in history, Paulaner exported one million hectolitres to the rest of the world in 2016.
 Paulaner is consumed in over 70 countries around the globe.